-Below are questions commonly asked when providing individual and couples counseling: insurance, affordable fees, COVID-19, and virtual and in-person sessions.
+Below are questions commonly asked when providing individual and couples counseling: insurance, Good Faith Estimate of fees, COVID-19, and virtual and in-person sessions.
 There are plenty more when shopping, but these will save you time.

 Common questions people ask:

 Do you take insurance?
-No. I know it is popular.
-Just click Google and here come the names.
-There are certain measures a therapist must take to comply with insurances, though.
-This can include prescribing a diagnostic code, the number of sessions that would (and would not be) covered, and the possibility of sharing information with a third party.
-While insurances have their advantages, I find that working with self-pay offers greater confidentiality and less intrusion.
+No. I am not on any insurance panels.
+There are certain measures a therapist must take to comply with insurances.
+This includes prescribing a diagnostic code, the number of sessions that would (and would not be) covered, imposed fees, and the possibility of sharing information with a third party.
+While insurances have their advantages, I find that working with pay for service offers greater confidentiality and less intrusion.

 How much do you charge?
 My fees are transparent on my Consent Form in good faith.
 Moreover, upon our initial psychotherapy session you receive in written format all payments for service applicable to you with no hidden fees (See read No Surprised Act).
 And many have found my payment for service "reasonable."